Roofing, Windows, Siding, Gutters & Patio Covers — Built for the Gulf Coast

 How to compare roof estimates “apples to apples”

-- Verify deck repair allowance per sheet and criteria for replacement vs. reuse.
+- Deck repair allowance: per-sheet rate and criteria for replacement vs. reuse.

-- Check ventilation math (intake vs. exhaust) and which components are included or reused.
+- Ventilation math: intake vs. exhaust plan and which components are included or reused.

-- List all flashing details to be rebuilt vs. sealed, including skylights and wall transitions.
+- Flashing details: what will be rebuilt vs. sealed, including skylights and wall transitions.

-- Ensure edge protection (starter + drip edge) is specified with overhang and color.
+- Edge protection: starter + drip edge specified with overhang and (when applicable) color.

-- Request project photos by phase — tear-off, deck, dry-in, shingles, details — for your records.
+- Project photos: tear-off, deck, dry-in, shingles, and detail shots for your records.

-- Compare cleanup & protection standards: landscaping, driveways, and interior protection if needed.
+- Cleanup and protection: landscaping, driveways, and any interior protection if needed.

 When prices trend higher